Kem-Ada/AEGIS/CONTRIBUTING.md

 4. Commit with a clear message: `git commit -m "Add: EU AI Act Article 13 transparency module"`
 5. Push to your fork: `git push origin feature/your-feature-name`
 6. Open a Pull Request

+By submitting a contribution to AEGIS, you confirm that:
+- You have the right to submit the contribution
+- The contribution is your original work
+- You agree that your contribution will be licensed under the AEGIS MIT License
+- Contributions are reviewed and accepted at the discretion of the maintainer.

 ---